THE HISTORY OF THE COLCHESTER ORGAN SOCIETY

 Top artistes are engaged to entertain members each month, some are very well known to our society, but there are times when we engage an unknown artiste.
 On these occasions we still hold our monthly numbers, and even at the Annual General Meeting, held in February, we still get in excess of 100 attending.
 A lot of societies would like to see that number at their concerts.
 We endeavour to cater for all tastes and greatly encourage our membership to attend all concerts stating that they may be very pleasantly surprised at an artiste`s offering, even though it may not initially appear to be `their cup of tea!`.
 Talking of tea-we have a very committed band of ladies who make tea/coffee during the interval and there is a raffle then and a `used music stall` where members can purchase organ/piano books and thus further support club financial input.
 The society prides itself in being one of the most friendliest in the country(artistes will bear this out) and besides being an organ club our meetings are a social gathering where friends with a common interest can meet each month.

-Early in 2004 it became necessary to find yet another venue to be able to accommodate at least 300 members at a concert.
-This we are pleased to say has been done, and now we meet, still on the first Friday of each month, at the Alderman Blaxill School, Paxman Avenue, Shrub End, Colchester.
+Early in 2016 it became necessary to find yet another venue to be able to accommodate at least 300 members at a concert.
+This we are pleased to say has been done, and now we meet, still on the first Friday of the month but now at Thomas Lord Audley school.
 Doors are open at 7pm and the concerts start at 7-45.

 Anybody wishing to come along to any of our concerts can telephone the P.R.O.
 Contact details are on the back of the programme card.